2. Material accounting policies

 Impairment of Financial assets

-The Company assesses at the end of each reporting period whether a financial asset or a Company of financial assets is impaired.
+The Company assesses at the end of each reporting period whether a financial asset or a group of financial assets is impaired.
 Ind AS 109 ('Financial instruments') requires expected credit losses to be measured through a loss allowance.
 The Company recognises lifetime expected losses for all contract assets and/or all trade receivables that do not constitute a financing transaction.
 For all other financial assets, expected credit losses are measured at an amount equal to the 12 month expected credit losses or at an amount equal to the lifetime expected credit losses if the credit risk on the financial asset has increased significantly since initial recognition.

-At each reporting date, the Company assesses whether financial assets carried at amortised cost and debt securities at FVOCI are credit-impaired.
+At each reporting date, the Company assesses whether financial assets carried at amortised cost and debt securities at FVTOCI are credit-impaired.
 A financial asset is 'credit-impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.

 Evidence that a financial asset is credit-impaired includes the following observable data:

-* significant financial difficulty of the debtor;
+• significant financial difficulty of the debtor;

 A previously recognised impairment loss is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment loss was recognised.
 The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised for the asset in prior years.
 Such reversal is recognised in the Standalone Statement of Profit and Loss unless the asset is carried at a revalued amount, in which case, the reversal is treated as a revaluation increase.

 A cash generating unit to which goodwill has been allocated is tested for impairment annually, or more frequently when there is an indication that the unit may be impaired.
-If the recoverable amount of the cash generating unit is less than it's carrying amount, the impairment loss is allocated first to reduce the carrying amount of any goodwill allocated to the unit and then to the other assets of the unit pro rata based on the carrying amount of each asset in the unit.
-Any impairment loss for goodwill is recognised in Standalone statement of Profit and Loss.
+If the recoverable amount of the cash generating unit is less than its carrying amount, the impairment loss is allocated first to reduce the carrying amount of any goodwill allocated to the unit and then to the other assets of the unit pro rata based on the carrying amount of each asset in the unit.
+Any impairment loss for goodwill is recognised in the Standalone statement of Profit and Loss.
 An impairment loss recognised for goodwill is not reversed in subsequent periods.

 2.10 Leases